 Distribution of treatment equipment and care appliances is means-tested.
 Clients receive a maximum of three months’ worth of equipment at a time.

-The decision on the distribution of care accessories is made by a doctor or a health care professional.
-As a rule, the precondition is that the illness is of a long term, in other words over three months in duration.
+The decision on the distribution of care supplies is made by a doctor or a health care professional.
+As a rule, the precondition is that the illness lasts for more than three months.

 Care accessories are provided free of charge to the users.